NEW: Updated National Wetland Plant List (June 1, 2012)

-The WDO requires the applicant to obtain a written Jurisdictional Determination (JD) for all wetlands and waters identifed on a development site by submitting a request to SMC (PB&D in unincorported areas) or to the Corps.
-This JD is required to detemine whether the wetlands and waters are regulated by the Corps or SMC (or PB&D in unincorporated areas).
+The WDO requires the applicant to obtain a written Jurisdictional Determination (JD) for all wetlands and waters identified on a development site by submitting a request to SMC (PB&D in unincorporated areas) or to the Corps.
+This JD is required to determine whether the wetlands and waters are regulated by the Corps or SMC (or PB&D in unincorporated areas).
 The JD can be obtained from SMC within 30 days, field conditions permitting and for a nominal review fee, by submitting a Jurisdictional Determination Request Form.

 Wetland Delineations (Non-Agricultural Land)